Aargh! Just when you need it, it lets you down. Anyhow, you are in the right place, this post will show you how to get the juice flowing again.

 Spray carb cleaner

-If your gas is old and by old, I mean anything older than a couple of months, then take this opportunity to drain it off.
+If your gas is old, and I mean anything older than a couple of months, then take this opportunity to drain it off.
 Place the loose fuel line into a suitable container and open the gas tap.
-Best to do this outside, gas will stink up your workspace otherwise.
+Best to do this outside; gas will stink up your workspace otherwise.

 Drain gas tank